Skip to main content

 Are You a Wimp?

 I am pretty excited to have just finished Diary of a Wimpy Kid: Rodrick Rules .
 The is the second book in the series, but I have been talking about the first one to anyone who will listen!
 I love this series because it is fun and funny and perfect for a reluctant reader.
-The books are the diary/comics of Greg Heffley. <-Yep, that's him.
+The books are the diary/comics of Greg Heffley.
 He shares the funny and embarrassing things that happen to him every day.
 This book is fun read for any age level!
 I certainly enjoy laughing along with it.
 The books were penned by Jeff Kinney.
 When asked where he got the idea he said: I wanted to write a story about all the funny parts of growing up, and none of the serious parts.
 And I think Jeff's intention is why these books are such a joy to read.
 There great news is that there are more Wimpy Kid books on the way.
 And you can check out their website !

 The Perfect Blend